rackerlabs/rackspace-how-to/content/rackspace-email/cannot-connect-to-email.md

 **Time needed:** Approximately 1 hour

-**Tools required:** Access to offending device, Online email access, access to a non-primary computer, access to a non-primary internet network
+**Tools required:** Access to offending device, online email access, access to a non-primary computer, access to a non-primary internet network

 ### Cannot Connect to Email